ecssiah/libgdx-and-jruby/README.md

     java_import com.badlogic.gdx.Input::Keys

 You can access a java class directly.
-I used this in the case of the libGdx Array class, because otherwise it will bark at you about trying to redefine the Array that is included from Java.
+I used this in the case of the libgdx Array class, because otherwise it will bark at you about trying to redefine the Array that is included from Java.

     frames = Java::ComBadLogicUtils::Array.new